 In the United States, the Americans with Disabilities Act (ADA) protects individuals with disabilities from discrimination in various areas, including employment, public accommodations, and government services.
 To be recognized as a disability under the ADA, agoraphobia must substantially limit one or more major life activities.

-What is Agoraphobia?
+What Is Agoraphobia?

 Agoraphobia is an anxiety disorder characterized by fear of situations or places that might cause embarrassment, panic attacks, or feeling trapped.
 People with agoraphobia tend to avoid places or situations where they fear they might be unable to escape or find help if they experience intense anxiety or panic.

 Commonly avoided situations include crowded places, public transportation, open spaces, and outside the home alone.
+Some of the fundamental forms of anxiety disorders are as follows:

-Types of Agoraphobia
+Types Of Agoraphobia

 Agoraphobia is generally classified into different types based on the specific situations or places that trigger fear and avoidance.
 The types of agoraphobia include: